LEARNAcademy/syllabus/react/inputs.md

 ### Handle Change Methods

 In JavaScript, event listeners create a new instance of the JavaScript class Event.
 The Event class is a blueprint for all instances of an event object.
 As many classes do, the Event class has both data (properties) and behavior (methods).
 The event object can be accessed in the `handleChange` method by passing the argument of `event` which is often shortened to `e` by convention.
-Once we can access the event object we can use dot notation to extract the user's input.
+By logging `e` we can look at the many properties and methods that are available on this particular event object.

 **src/App.js**